2007 Israeli Basketball League Cup

 The 2007 Israeli Basketball League Cup, for sponsorship reasons Winner Cup 2007, was the 2nd edition of the Israeli basketball pre-season tournament.
 It was played on 14 October-18 October in Jerusalem at the Malha Arena, during the jewish holiday of Sukkot.
 Maccabi Tel Aviv has won the cup after beating Hapoel Jerusalem 93-74 in the final.

 MVP was David Bluthenthal (Maccabi Tel Aviv).

-Teams Participating
+Teams participating

-For the first time, all the teams that finished at the top eight places on the Israeli Preimer League 2006-07 competed in the tournament.
+For the first time, all the teams that finished at the top eight places on the Israeli Premier League 2006-07 competed in the tournament.

 The 9th ranked team, Ironi Ashkelon, and the new promoted team, Hapoel Holon, have played a non-deciding exhibition game as part of the event.

-Tournament Bracket
+Tournament bracket

 The teams were matched by their last season standings (1st VS 8th, 2nd VS 8th, etc...).